-The blond pharmacist checked on my insurance and said sure, she could give me a flu shot.
+The blond pharmacist checked my insurance and said sure, she could give me a flu shot.

-I see her behind the counter just about every time I pick up a script.
-Always engrossed in the computer, on the phone, in and out among the shelves.
-So focused, she rarely looks up and we probably have never spoken before.
+She’s behind the counter just about every time I pick up a script at CVS.
+Engrossed in the computer, on the phone, in and out among the shelves, she’s so focused, she rarely looks up.
+We had probably never spoken before.

-Sometimes I get tired of being nice.
-Sometimes it feels like a solo mission in the world.
-Michael will tease me good-naturedly and roll his eyes just a bit when I go out of my way to compliment the job of the grocery store bagger or the CVS clerk.
-I wonder if I’m the only one who does this stuff.
+Sometimes kindness feels like a solo mission in the world.
+My husband Michael will tease me good-naturedly and roll his eyes just a bit when I go out of my way to compliment the performance of the restaurant server, to make eye contact with the grocery store bagger before thanking him, to tell the mail deliverer she’s doing a good job.
+I wonder if I’m the only person who makes the effort.

-Sometimes being nice seems like a facade, when inside I feel all prickly.
+Sometimes being kind seems like a facade when inside I feel prickly.
 My family may still love me when I get testy, but strangers don’t have that obligation.
-If I’m prickly to the Home Depot guy, all he knows is that I am yet another difficult customer.
+If I’m short-tempered to the Home Depot associate, all he knows is that I am yet another difficult customer.
 Is that really what I want to show to the world?

-Sometimes I wonder if being nice even matters.
+On those days when the world seems harsh, I wonder if kindness even matters.
 At that moment of connection, I’m sure people appreciate a kind word, but does it last?
 Does it make a difference?

-So I guess that day at the pharmacy, I just didn’t have it in me to pay a simple compliment.
+For whatever reason, that day at the pharmacy, I didn’t have it in me to pay a simple compliment.